Skip to main content

 4. Summary Webpage

-Extension listings can change ratings, privacy disclosures, update dates, and supported features, so check the current listing before using those claims in a policy-sensitive workflow.
+Chrome listings can change their ratings, privacy terms, update dates, and features.
+Read the current listing before using it with private or regulated work.

 5. Scholarcy